telerik/fiddler-everywhere-docs/user-guide/requests-list.md

 ![Requests Shared & Delete Tab](../images/requests/Requests-share-delete-tab.png)

-### Manage Requests Tab
+## Manage Requests Tab

-The Requests tab contains the folders containing the composer requests.
+The Requests tab contain the folders containing the composer requests.
 You can create as many folders and requests as you want.
 Every folder created under the Requests tab can have more than one requests.

 ![Requests Tab with Folder Structure](../images/requests/requests-tab-with-folder-structure.png)

 As the composer allows you to compose requests and test those requests, the folders under requests help in differentiating different types of requests.
 It comes in handy when you want to share the request with a teammate or someone you are working with.

-If you are using a Pro version of the Fiddler Everywhere, you can share as n number of requests with anyone.
+If you are using a [Pro version](https://www.telerik.com/purchase/fiddler) of the Fiddler Everywhere, you can share __n__ number of requests with anyone.

 #### Share